keystonejs/keystone-classic/docs/documentation/application-updates.md

 All the update files will be executed (each one waits for the previous update to complete) before the web server is started.

-If the `next` callback is receives an error it will be reported to the console, and application initialisation will halt.
+If the `next` callback receives an error it will be reported to the console, and application initialisation will halt.

 You can temporarily disable updates from running in development by setting a `__defer__` property on the exported function to `true`.
 Any subsequent updates will be skipped, but the application will be started.